TaceoLabs/docs/docs/releases/co-noir-nov.md

 ## Compatibility

 CoNoir is **compatible with the Noir version 1.0.0-beta.0**.
 That means, our UltraHonk prover is also compatible with Barretenberg v0.63.0.

-## Feedback

-As we are starting to give more regular updates, we’d **love to hear your feedback** what is useful, what is missing, etc.; Also if you know from any projects that want to work on private shared state or thinking about private proof delegation as an option, we are more than happy to support them.